digitalcredentials/keypair/README.md

 When adding support for a new suite type subclass of `keypair`, developers should do the following:

-1. Create their own npm package / github repo, such as `example-key-pair`.
+1. Create their own npm package / Github repo, such as `example-key-pair`.
 2. Subclass KeyPair.
 3. Override relevant methods (such as `export()` and `fingerprint()`).
 4. Add to the key type table in the `crypto-suite-manager` README.md.